ColtonBeery/Digital_Clock/README.md

 <details>
 	<summary> How to Use  </summary>

 + Push center button to swap between Military Clock mode and Set Time mode.

 + When in set time mode:

-++ Push left/right buttons to swap between setting minutes and hours.
+	+ Push left/right buttons to swap between setting minutes and hours.

-++ Push up/down buttons to increment and decrement time, respectively
+	+ Push up/down buttons to increment and decrement time, respectively.

 </details>